jlegatheaux/RC2020-assignments/assignment-3/README.md

 ```

-You can learn about this feature of the HTTP protocol by starting here or looking at  RFC 7233.
+You can learn about this feature of the HTTP protocol by starting here or looking at RFC 7233, as well as, in the Course Book.

-Range requests and replies are specially useful to deal with multimedia information as you will see in the next week's work.
+Range requests and replies are specially useful to deal with multimedia information.

-In the source code repository you will also find a lazy HTTP server (HttpLazyServer.java) that is able to serve the requested files and partially supports ranges.
+In the source code repository you will also find a lazy HTTP server [**HttpLazyServer.java**] that is able to serve the requested files and partially supports ranges.
 In fact, the full support of RFC 7233 ranges is quite complex and extensive.
 The provided server only supports ranges of the forms shown above.
 This server is lazy since it only sends at most MAX_BYTES bytes in each reply.
 You can find this constant in its source file.
 Therefore, if you want to know it, you should use the RTFC method (Read The F. Code), which is the only accessible method when no manual is available.
 To test the actions of the lazy server, launch it in a directory where you also put the file Earth.jpg (which size is around 13 Mbytes).
-You can access it by using the url  http://localhost:8080/Earth.jpg  with the browser of your choice.
+You can access it by using the url **http://localhost:8080/Earth.jpg**  with the browser of your choice.

+# Assignment 3: Deliverables:

-Exercise - downloading a file using successive range downloads
+## Assignment 3.1: Deleopment and testing a Client Downloading by HTTP a file using successive range downloads

 Now, assuming that you already have extended the demo HTTP client to transfer a file to the local file system, modify your getFile class in order to be able to fully transfer a file of any size from the HttpLazyServer.java.
 Since in your future work, you will be directed to use docker hosted web servers, you can also test your client with a different HTTP server.
 This one is available in a docker container and can be loaded using the command:
 docker run -it --rm -p 8080:8080 -v $(PWD):/public danjellz/http-server